|MEETING PLACE:||Recapture Lodge, Hwy 191, Bluff, Utah|

 Hiking / Side Creek Exploration

-Most of the catch in the San Juan tends to be found outside of Utah (directly below Navajo Dam in New Mexico there was once estimated to be some 80,000 trout over 17 inches long).
-However, if you are interested in receiving further information regarding prime fishing locations and how to obtain a permit, you can do so by visiting the Utah Division of Wildlife Resources’ website: http://wildlife.utah.gov/dwr/fishing/
+Most of the fishing on the San Juan tends to be found outside of Utah (directly below Navajo Dam in New Mexico there was once estimated to be some 80,000 trout over 17 inches long).
+However, on our trips you are not unlikely to catch channel catfish, and possibly rainbow or brown trout.
+The best fishing occurs during the spring and fall.

 The Portable Toilet